 - A. Seizures Associated with Dravet Syndrome, Lennox-Gastaut Syndrome, or Tuberous Sclerosis Complex (must meet all): - 1.
 Diagnosis of DS, LGS, or TSC; - 2.
 Age ≥ 1 year; - 3.
 Will be used as adjunctive therapy (see Appendix B) with at least one other antiepileptic drug (AED); - 4.
-For LGS, failure of two of the following, unless clinically significant adverse effects are experienced or all are contraindicated: clobazam, clonazepam, lamotrigine, rufinamide, topiramate; - 5.
+For LGS, member meets one of the following (a or b): - a.
+Request is for the treatment of a member in a State with limitations on step therapy in certain settings (see Appendix E); - b.
+Failure of two of the following, unless clinically significant adverse effects are experienced or all are contraindicated: clobazam, clonazepam, felbamate, lamotrigine, rufinamide, topiramate; - 5.
 Dose does not exceed any of the following (a or b): - a.
 For DS or LGS: 20 mg/kg per day; - b.
 For TSC: 25 mg/kg per day.